JasphinVijayJ/Employee-Management-System/README.md

 1. Run SQL queries to perform CRUD operations.

-2.Modify the provided SQL scripts as per your requirements.
+2. Modify the provided SQL scripts as per your requirements.

 3. Analyze the data using various SQL queries and functions.